You already know something is wrong

 You’ve known for a while.

-Maybe the margins don’t make sense however hard you work.
-Maybe the same arguments happen over and over.
-Maybe customers who used to be loyal go quiet.
-Maybe you’re the only one who can see it, and the only one holding it together.
+Maybe the profit isn’t what you want it to be no matter how hard you work?
+Maybe you have the same arguments happen over and over again?
+Maybe your relationship with your customers isn’t what it used to be?
+Maybe you’re the only one who can see it?
+Maybe you’re the the only one holding it all together?

-You’ve probably tried to fix it.
-Brought someone in.
-Changed a process.
-Had the difficult conversation.
-And maybe things improved for a bit.
-Then fell back.
+You’ve almost certainly tried to fix it.
+Brought someone in?
+Changed a process?
+Had that difficult conversation?
+Things probably improved for a bit.
+And then went back to normal.

 That’s not a you problem.
 That’s not a people problem.
-That’s what happens when the real causes haven’t been found yet.
+That’s not an accounting problem.
+It’s what happens when the real causes haven’t been found yet.

 The firefighting feels relentless because the real causes haven’t been found

 Businesses that keep firefighting aren’t doing it because they’re badly run or badly led.
 They’re doing it because they’re fixing symptoms rather than causes.
-And symptoms always come back.
+And if the cause isn’t fixed, the symptoms always come back.

-The answer isn’t more effort, more staff, or more process.
-It’s getting specific about what customers are actually experiencing, following that back through the whole business, and finding where the system is letting itself down.
+The answer isn’t more effort, more staff, more process, more complexity.
+The answer starts with customers, because they are the most important part of the business.
+The answer is about really understanding how customerts experience the business and following that back through the whole business, and finding where the system is letting itself and its owner down.

 When that’s clear, everything else becomes simpler.
 The right fixes become obvious.
-The noise reduces.
+The noise and nonsense reduce.
 The profit starts to follow.
+The business becomes easier to run.

 That’s not a theory.
-It’s what happens every time the real causes get found.
+It’s what happens every time the real causes get found and fixed.

 25 years fixing businesses that couldn’t afford to fail